What is a trademark or service mark and how do they differ from patents and copyrights?

 It is important to understand whether you should file for a trademark/service mark, a patent, and/or a copyright.
 While all are types of intellectual property, each protects something very specific.
 Please study how trademarks, patents, and copyrights differ to ensure you are making the proper filing decision at the outset of the filing process.

 The fact that a mark is not present in the TESS database does not necessarily mean that the mark is not currently being used as a trademark.
 The TESS database contains only those trademarks that are Federally registered or that are pending (applications undergoing examination at the USPTO).
 The TESS database does not contain any information on state, foreign, or common law trademarks.
 The TESS database does include the available information on inactive applications and registrations (i.e., abandoned applications or canceled or expired registrations).
-Information on applications and registrations that were inactive prior to 1984, however, are generally not available on TESS.

 Additional resources used in trademark searching: